awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    + **Node IAM role name** – Choose the node instance role to use with your node group\.
 For more information, see [Amazon EKS node IAM role](create-node-role.md)\.
 **Important**
 We recommend using a role that is not currently in use by any self\-managed node group, or that you plan to use with a new self\-managed node group\.
 For more information, see [Deleting a managed node group](delete-managed-node-group.md)\.
    + **Use launch template** – \(Optional\) Choose if you want to use an existing launch template and then select a **Launch template version** \(Optional\)\.
 If you don't select a version, then Amazon EKS uses the template's default version\.
-Launch templates allow for more customization of your node group, including allowing you to deploy a custom AMI\.
+Launch templates allow for more customization of your node group, including allowing you to deploy a custom AMI, assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than the instance's, enable the `containerd` runtime for your instances, and deploying nodes to a cluster without outbound internet access\.
+For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md)\.

      The launch template must meet the requirements in [Launch template support](launch-templates.md)\.
 If you don't use your own launch template, the Amazon EKS API creates a default Amazon EC2 launch template in your account and deploys the node group using the default launch template\.

      If you implement [IAM roles for service accounts](iam-roles-for-service-accounts.md), assign necessary permissions directly to all pods that require access to AWS services, and no pods in your cluster require access to IMDS for other reasons, such as retrieving the current Region, then you can also disable access to IMDS for pods that don't use host networking in a launch template\.
 For more information, see [Restricting access to the IMDS and Amazon EC2 instance profile credentials](best-practices-security.md#restrict-ec2-credential-access)\.
    + **Kubernetes labels** – \(Optional\) You can choose to apply Kubernetes labels to the nodes in your managed node group\.
    + **Kubernetes taints** – \(Optional\) You can choose to apply Kubernetes taints with the effect of either `No_Schedule`, `Prefer_No_Schedule`, or `No_Execute` to the nodes in your managed node group\.
    + **Tags** – \(Optional\) You can choose to tag your Amazon EKS managed node group\.
 These tags do not propagate to other resources in the node group, such as Auto Scaling groups or instances\.
 For more information, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.
    + **Node group update configuration** – \(Optional\) You can select the number or percentage of nodes to be updated in parallel\.
 Select either **Number** or **Percentage** to enter a value\.
 These nodes will not be available during the update\.

 1. On the **Set compute and scaling configuration** page, fill out the parameters accordingly, and then choose **Next**\.

-**Node group compute configuration**
    + **AMI type** – Choose **Amazon Linux 2 \(AL2\_x86\_64\)** for non\-GPU instances, **Amazon Linux 2 GPU Enabled \(AL2\_x86\_64\_GPU\)** for GPU instances, or** Amazon Linux 2 \(AL2\_ARM\_64\)** for Arm\.

      If you are deploying Arm instances, be sure to review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.

      If you specified a launch template on the previous page, and specified an AMI in the launch template, then you cannot select a value\.
 The value from the template is displayed\.
-The AMI specified in the template must meet the requirements in [Using a custom AMI](launch-templates.md#launch-template-custom-ami)\.
+The AMI specified in the template must meet the requirements in [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.
    + **Capacity type** – Select a capacity type\.
 For more information about choosing a capacity type, see [Managed node group capacity types](managed-node-groups.md#managed-node-group-capacity-types)\.
 You cannot mix different capacity types within the same node group\.
 If you want to use both capacity types, create separate node groups, each with their own capacity and instance types\.
    + **Instance type** – One or more instance type is specified by default\.
 To remove a default instance type, select the `X` on the right side of the instance type\.
 Choose the instance types to use in your managed node group\.
 The console displays a set of commonly used instance types\.
 For the complete set of supported instance types, see the list in `[amazon\-eks\-nodegroup\.yaml](https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml)` on GitHub\.
 If you need to create a managed node group with an instance type that is not displayed, then use `eksctl`, the AWS CLI, AWS CloudFormation, or an SDK to create the node group\.
 If you specified a launch template on the previous page, then you cannot select a value because it must be specified in the launch template\.
 The value from the launch template is displayed\.
 If you selected **Spot** for **Capacity type**, then we recommend specifying multiple instance types to enhance availability\.
 For more information about selecting instance types, see **Considerations** in [Managed node group capacity types](managed-node-groups.md#managed-node-group-capacity-types)\.